mangrovedao/mangrove-core/src/strategies/AUDIT_TRAIL.md

 ### src/strategies/offer_maker/market_making/kandel/Kandel.sol

-The direct Kandel contract without a router which utilizes the other building blocks.
+The direct Kandel AMM contract without a router.

 ### src/strategies/routers/integrations/AavePooledRouter.sol

 A new type of router able to deposit and withdraw funds on AAVE v3.
 This router is pooling liquidity of all the maker contracts that are bound to it.
 Balance of each maker is maintained by means of share balances.
+Shares are not transferable.

 ### src/strategies/offer_maker/market_making/kandel/AaveKandel.sol

-The AavePooledRouter version of the Kandel contract
+The AavePooledRouter version of the Kandel contract.

 ### src/strategies/offer_maker/market_making/kandel/KandelSeeder.sol